shin19991207/yaml-language-server/README.md

    - Formats YAML documents
    - Supports on-type formatting on newline, including automatic indentation for mappings and array items

 Completion and hover content are schema-driven.
-Configure schemas with a modeline, `yaml.schemas`, schema association notifications, or Schema Store.
+See [Associating schemas](#associating-schemas) for configuration details.

-## Language Server Settings
+## Language server settings

 Settings are supplied through LSP configuration.
 Setting names match the `yaml.*` configuration used by common integrations.